JonasBernard/FakeStandby/README.md

 ## Contribute

 Feel free to contribute to the FakeStandby project!
-You can contribute in different ways.

-### Conceptual contribution

-If you have any conceptual or strategic critics or ideas, just leave them [here on GitHub](https://github.com/JonasBernard/FakeStandby/issues/new/choose).

-### Translations

-You can help translating the app itself and other texts using [this link](https://poeditor.com/join/project/WkxMBheCVb).

-### Code contribution

-For contribution to the code just fork this repository and create a pull request after you commited your changes to this fork.
+Make sure to look at the [Code Of Conduct](CODE_OF_CONDUCT.md) and the [Contributing Information](CONTRIBUTING.mb).

 ## Licensing